phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 In the previous section we learned how to use `Pin<Box<T>>` to safely create a heap allocated self-referential value.
 While this approach works fine and is relatively safe (apart from the unsafe construction), the required heap allocation comes with a performance cost.
 Since Rust always wants to provide _zero-cost abstractions_ when possible, the pinning API also allows to create `Pin<&mut T>` instances that point to stack allocated values.

 Unlike `Pin<Box<T>>` instances, which have _ownership_ of the wrapped value, `Pin<&mut T>` instances only temporarily borrow the wrapped value.
-This makes things more compilicated, as it requires the programmer to ensure additional guarantees themself.
+This makes things more complicated, as it requires the programmer to ensure additional guarantees themself.
 Most importantly, a `Pin<&mut T>` must stay pinned for the whole lifetime of the referenced `T`, which can be difficult to verify for stack based variables.
 To help with this, crates like [`pin-utils`] exist, but I still wouldn't recommend pinning to the stack unless you really know what you're doing.

 [`pin-utils`]: https://docs.rs/pin-utils/0.1.0-alpha.4/pin_utils/